(Click on the picture below for words of comfort & support)

 We send the invoice within a few months.
 If you do not wish to have it sent to you, please let us know so that we can accommodate you.

-Payment for ashes is taken care of when you pick them up.
-This total will only be for the cremation; the original invoice will follow in the mail unless other arrangements have been made.
+Payment for ashes is taken care of when you pick up your pet’s remains.
+This total will only be for the cremation.
+Charges for euthanasia and care given prior to euthanasia will follow in the mail unless other arrangements have been made.